Vi19Z/VI19Z/docs/concepts/agents.md

 ---
-description: A fundamental building block of an AI app built using Julep.
+description: A fundamental building block of an AI app built using VI19Z.
 ---

 # 🤖 Agents